Positano

 The port of Positano is located close to the beach of Marina Grande.
 Due to its convenient location, visiting the rest of the Amalfi Coast and exploring the Gulf of Naples by ferry is easier than ever.

-Tip: close to the port of Positano, you can find hotels, bars, restaurants, local shops and rental services.
+Tip: close to the port of Positano, you can find hotels, bars, restaurants, local shops, and rental services.

 Positano ferry: schedules and tickets

-The ferry routes are usually active from April to October, operated by 4 companies: Alilauro, NLG, Positano Jet and Travelmar.
-Depending on your point of departure, you can travel either by ferry or hydrofoil.
+The ferry routes are usually active from April to October and are operated by Alilauro, SeremarNLG, Positano Jet, Coast Lines, Grassi Junior, and Travelmar.
+Depending on the port of departure, trips can last from 15 minutes to 2.5 hours.

 Here, you can read more information about the available ferry connections to Positano:

-• Amalfi - Positano ferry: the Amalfi to Positano ferry route is available from April to October with about 10 daily crossings that last 15-25 minutes.
+• Amalfi - Positano ferry: the Amalfi to Positano ferry route is available with around 20 daily crossings that last on average 15-35 minutes.

 • Ischia - Positano ferry: the connection from Ischia to Positano is seasonal, with about 7 weekly sailings.
 The duration of the route is about 2 hours.